haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III-2022/index.md

 <br>
 #### Analysing the cross-links defining the position of the C31 domain

-You can first hide the distances shown for C34_wHTH2 by unselecting them in the menu on the right side of the window.
+You can first hide the distances shown for C34 by unselecting them in the menu on the right side of the window.
 Alternatively delete them in PyMol by typing:

-<a class="prompt prompt-pymol">delete C34-2*</a>
+<a class="prompt prompt-pymol">delete C34*</a>

 In the PyMOL command window type:

 <a class="prompt prompt-pymol">
-distance C31-d01-30A, chain F and resid  57 and name CB, chain B and resid  612 and name CB<br>
-distance C31-d02-30A, chain F and resid  66 and name CB, chain B and resid  604 and name CB<br>
 distance C31-d03-30A, chain F and resid  91 and name CB, chain A and resid 1458 and name CB<br>
 distance C31-d04-30A, chain F and resid  91 and name CB, chain A and resid 3402 and name CB<br>
 distance C31-d06-30A, chain F and resid  91 and name CB, chain A and resid 4206 and name CB<br>